800k+ happy gamers

 This is pretty much standard now, having instant setup of your server after purchase.
 Especially if the host is using TCAdmin, as soon as the payment processor comes back with the message that you have paid your invoice it will go ahead and create the files needed and fire up your game server.

 Once the files have been created and your resources allocated to them to fire up you should be live within minutes and able to connect to the unique IP:Port address of your server.
-Game hosting companies need to reduce the costs involved in providing your service to be able to be competitive in this tight market so they try to make everything as smooth as possible to avoid you needing human support.
+Game server hosting companies need to reduce the costs involved in providing your service to be able to be competitive in this tight market so they try to make everything as smooth as possible to avoid you needing human support.

 Something you learn about when you get into online multiplayer gaming, is the risk of DDOS.
 A Distributed Denial of Service attack is the term used to describe when a person or group of people take control of a lot of computers, servers and other internet connected devices and use their resources to irritate a target.